Technology – How we test the coatings

 Water Contact Angle meter (WCA) measures the hydrophobic qualities of a surface by calculating the contact angle of a water drop and a coated surface.
 The higher the contact angle, the more hydrophobic a surface is.

-Taber tool
+Taber Tool

 The scratch resistance of a coated surface is tested with a linear abraser tool that simulates the wear and tear a surface goes through in its lifetime.